 Something had to change, but Kathleen was initially afraid of surgery.
 As she watched others she knew, including her husband, who had weight loss surgery, she began to see for herself the positive changes it made in their lives.
 She knew then that she could do it too.

 In December 2015, Kathleen attended a weight loss seminar and met with a specialist in bariatric surgery and was very impressed.

 Kathleen said “The pre-op seminar was very interesting.
 I met with a nutritionist, as well as a psychologist.
 Everyone stressed that this was an important step and I needed to be certain that I wanted the surgery.”
 She thought the entire team was very supportive.

 She knew when planning for the surgery at Overlook Medical Center that she wanted to do this for herself and for her children.

-“The hospital and bariatric surgery program was great,” Kathleen said.
+“The hospital and bariatric surgery program was great,” Kathleen says.
 “They gave me all the support and guidance I needed.”

-Kathleen says her only regret is why she didn’t do this sooner, since it’s changed her life in so many ways.
+Kathleen's only regret is that she didn’t have bariatric surgery sooner, since it’s changed her life in so many ways.

-Kathleen says she lost the weight … and gained everything.
+"I lost the weight … and gained everything," she says.